- 1 What Is Pickleball and How Do You Play It?

 Nomex is the first material type ever to be put inside a composite paddle for pickleball.
 It’s a material that is similar to cardboard dipped in resin – and it is also lightweight.
 That being said, Nomex is also the hardest core (ergo, the loudest), giving it that “pop” you hear during the game.
 It is strong, but it can also be quite noisy.

 The polymer core is the latest you can find in regards to pickleball paddles – and in fact, the material was made specifically for this game.
-The material is also soft and quiet, reducing the “pop” sound, all while ensuring that the serve is strong enough.
-Most people see this type as the best pickleball paddle for spin.
+The material is also soft and quiet, reducing the “pop” sound, all while ensuring that the service is strong enough.
+Most people see this type as the best pickleball paddle for a spin.

 Paddles with an aluminum core are quite popular, as they tend to be fairly inexpensive.
 They provide a lot of maneuverability and control – and while they are a bit noisier than polymer paddles, they don’t go as high as the Nomex ones.
 Still, they are quite lightweight – which means you will have to exert a lot of force to have them served.